-- the connections are correct;
+- the connections are correct:

 - the earth connections are firmly attached;

-- the battery is charged and not sulphated [see 7.8].
+- the battery is charged and not sulphated [see 7.8];

+- the fuse is not blown.

 Checking the lower charging limit

 Start the engine and keep it running at a minimum.